Live television: Types of programs

-meaning it was only very gradually adopted.
+slowing its adoption.
 Some genres, such as soap operas, did not completely abandon live broadcasts until the mid-1970s.

 In general, a live television program was more common for broadcasting content produced specifically for commercial television in the early years of the medium, before technologies such as video tape appeared.
 As video tape recorders (VTR) became more prevalent, many entertainment programs were recorded and edited before broadcasting rather than being shown live.

 Morning shows

 As of September 2021, Television networks provide most live television for morning shows with television programs such as: Good Morning Britain, BBC Breakfast, This Morning, Breakfast with Eamonn and Isabel, etc. broadcast live in the UK; Sunrise live in Australia; Your Morning live in Canada; and Today, Good Morning America, and CBS Mornings in the U.S., which air live only in the Eastern Time Zone.
 The only exceptions are CBS Saturday Morning and Sunday Today with Willie Geist, which air live in the Eastern and Central time zones.
 Spanish-language morning shows (such as Despierta America and Un Nuevo Día), unlike their English speaking counterparts, air live in across the mainland U.S. except for viewers in the Pacific time zone, which, along with viewers in Hawaii and Alaska, have tape-delayed shows.

 A few daytime talk shows in the U.S. broadcast live before a studio audience in select time zones.
-Shows such as Live with Kelly and Ryan and the Wendy Williams Show air live in the Eastern time zone only, while shows such as ABC's The View air live in the Eastern and Central time zones.
-The Talk on CBS airs live in the Eastern and Central time zones Monday through Thursday.
+Shows such as Live with Kelly and Mark and Sherri air live in the Eastern time zone only, while ABC's The View air live in the Eastern and Central time zones.
 A separate program is taped on Thursday afternoon for airing on Friday.
 Affiliates in the remaining time zones air these programs on a tape delay.
 Most other daytime talk shows and late night programs are taped before a live studio audience earlier in the day and edited for later broadcast.